karianna/YCSB/CONTRIBUTING.md

 YCSB is located in a Git repository hosted on GitHub at [https://github.com/brianfrankcooper/YCSB](https://github.com/brianfrankcooper/YCSB).
 To modify the code, fork the main repo into your own GitHub account or organization and commit changes there.

-YCSB is written in Java (as most of the new cloud data stores at beginning of the project were written in Java) and is laid out as a multi-module Maven project.
+YCSB is written in Java (as most of the new cloud data stores at beginning of the project were written in Java) and is laid out as a multimodule Maven project.
 You should be able to import the project into your favorite IDE or environment easily.
 For more details about the Maven layout see the [Guide to Working with Multiple Modules](https://maven.apache.org/guides/mini/guide-multiple-modules.html).

 ## Licensing